 With the module enabled, applying the real IP for Nginx is as simple as adding the following text to your configuration file, and including a

 set_real_ip_from line for each of StackPath's IP ranges:

 #list of trusted IPs ... set_real_ip_from 126.96.36.199/21; set_real_ip_from 188.8.131.52/24; set_real_ip_from 184.108.40.206/21; set_real_ip_from 220.127.116.11/25; #To ignore the trusted IPs, and only use IPs not present on the list real_ip_recursive on; #To specify the header to use for the module real_ip_header x-forwarded-for;

 Doing this will allow Nginx to use the real client IP included with the

 x-forwarded-for header in place of any of the StackPath IPs.
 You can learn more from the official Nginx documentation for this module.

-If you have any questions or experience any issues, please reach out to the support, live chat and ticket support are available 24/7.
+If you have any questions or experience any issues, please reach out to our support team.